xingyzt/notes/astrophysics.md

 * Radial velocity curve amplitudes scaled uniformly by sin i
 * Eccentricity skews the curves, but close binaries tend to quickly circularize from tidal forces
-* Mass ratio: m₁/m₂ = v₂/v₁, where v are radial velocities
+* Mass ratio: m₁/m₂ = v₂/v₁
+  * Where v are radial velocities
 * If inclination is known, masses can be determined: m₁ + m₂ = (P/2πG) (v₁ + v₂)³/(sin³ i),
 * If only one radial velocity is known (single-line binary),